seh-GAH-toh/Pumpkin-Website/docs/developer/world.md

 ### World Formats

-> [!IMPORTANT]
-> Currently, Pumpkin only supports Anvil World Format, which is the format used by vanilla
-> Minecraft.
-There is planned support for other world formats in the future though, as listed below.

 #### Region File Format

 Minecraft Beta 1.3 to Release 1.2 used a Minecraft format known as "Region file format".